martienssenlab/maize-code/README.md

 Makes some stats on the number of expressed genes\

 - __MaizeCode_line_analysis.sh__ ___Analyses marked by *** are still under development:___\
-Splits the samplefile into ChIPseq and RNA samples\
+Splits the samplefile into ChIPseq, TF and RNAseq and RAMPAGE samples\
+For RNAseq samples:\
+_if several tissues are present in the samplefile:_\
+Makes sample and count tables\
+Calls differentially expressed genes between all pairs of tissues using `MaizeCode_R_DEG.r` script\
+For B73_v4 samples, performs gene ontonlogy analysis on each pairwise DEG using `MaizeCode_R_DEG_GO.r` script\
+Identifies genes unique to each tissue in the samplefile, and for B73_v4 samples, performs gene ontonlogy analysis on them using `MaizeCode_R_GO.r` script\
 For ChIPseq samples:\
 Makes a single file, merging all selected peaks from all samples with bedtools merge\
-Gets distance of each peak to the closest region from the regionfile with bedtools closest (default: all genes annotated in the reference)\
+Gets distance of each peak to the closest region from the regionfile with bedtools closest\
-Creates an Upset plot to show overlap among the different samples, highlighting the peaks in gene bodies, using `MaizeCode_R_Upset.r` script\
+Creates an Upset plot to show overlap among the different samples using `MaizeCode_R_Upset.r` script\
 _if several tissues are present in the samplefile:_\
 Calculates differential peaks between the different tissues\*\*\*\
+For TF samples:\
+Makes a single file, merging all selected peaks from all samples with bedtools merge\
+Intersect with H3K27ac samples (if present in the same samplefile, or if previously processed)\
+Gets distance of each peak to the closest region from the regionfile with bedtools closest\
+Creates an Upset plot to show overlap among the different samples using `MaizeCode_R_Upset_TF.r` script\
+Compare TF binding sites with DEGs, if both data types are present\*\*\*\
 For RAMPAGE samples:\
 _if several tissues are present in the samplefile:_\
 Calls differential TSS between the different tissues\*\*\*\
-For RNAseq samples:\
-_if several tissues are present in the samplefile:_\
-Makes sample and count tables\
-Calls differentially expressed genes between all pairs of tissues using `MaizeCode_R_DEG.r` script\
 On all the samples:
-Plots heatmaps of the ChIPseq and RNAseq samples over the regionfile (parameters might need to be adjusted)\
+Plots heatmaps of the ChIPseq, RNAseq and RAMPAGE samples over the regionfile\
 Plots heatmaps and profiles of the ChIPseq samples over the differentially expressed genes (if they were called previously)\
-Splits all genes into different clusters based on all avalaible data (silent, constitutive and tissue-specific genes)\*\*\*\
-Identifies enhancers and assign to a gene\*\*\*
+Plots heatmaps and profiles of the ChIPseq samples over genes split by expression quantiles (if RNA data is present)\
+Plots heatmaps and profiles on identified enhancers (only from H3K27ac distal peaks for now)\

 - __MaizeCode_combined_analysis.sh__ ___NOT DONE YET, but expectations are:___\
-Compares gene status between homolog genes\
+Compares gene status (silent, constitutive and tissue-specific) between homolog genes\
-Compares enhancers?
+Compares enhancers\

 - __MaizeCode_R_mapping_stats.r__\
 Creates a plot representing the mapping statistics (both read numbers and distribution), named `combined/plots/mapping_stats_<samplefile_name>.pdf`